 What is Agent Orange?

 The herbicide’s ingredients contained a deadly chemical, dioxin, which is a carcinogen.
+The World Health Organization classifies Agent Orange as a dangerous chemical.
 The government knew that dioxin was dangerous but did not think American soldiers would be exposed to it as they dropped it from planes.

-Agent Orange causes serious physical, psychological, and neurological health issues.
-It’s linked to skin diseases, miscarriages, birth defects, diabetes, heart disease, cancer, Parkinson’s Disease, neuropathy, and many more serious health problems.
-The World Health Organization classifies Agent Orange as a dangerous chemical.
+Agent Orange exposure can cause many serious physical, psychological, and neurological health issues.
+It’s linked to skin diseases, miscarriages, birth defects, diabetes, heart disease, cancer, Parkinson’s Disease, neuropathy, and more.

-Agent Orange presumptive conditions
+VA Agent Orange presumptive list

 Doctors have linked Agent Orange exposure to many illnesses.
 Here is the VA’s presumptive list for Agent Orange illnesses: